 What do nine week old kittens eat?

-But I don’t want him to get fat or grow too quickly, so I am increasing quantities steadily but cautiously.
+But you don’t want him to get fat or grow too quickly, so it’s important to increase quantities steadily but cautiously.

-He has two different types of wet food at the moment
+He had two different types of wet food:

 - Thrive kitten food: chicken

 Thrive is very moist and juicy – just shredded chicken breast meat in a white gravy/sauce.

 It looks like something you might put in a vol-au-vent

 Lucy’s Kitchen is a firmer, denser, jellied food that looks more like typical canned pet food